nearform/quantum/README.md

 #### With Tailwind

 Include or extend our colour configuration and add our components to Tailwind's content configuration.
+To ensure dark mode of the components isn't operating system dependent, add the `darkMode: "class"` entry to the config.

 ```js
 // tailwind.config.js